HStokbro/Commercetools-CustomUI/README.md

 An improved template for developing a custom Commercetools Merchant Center application.

-Its starting point was https://github.com/commercetools/merchant-center-application-kit, but this template is enhanced with linting, schema download, apollo client, utilities, examples, etc.
+Its starting point was https://github.com/commercetools/merchant-center-application-kit, but this template is enhanced with linting, schema download, apollo client, utilities, examples, documentation, etc.

 ## Installation